Scalable Community Detection Using Quantum Hamiltonian Descent and QUBO Formulation: Conclusion

 \section{Conclusion}

-This work demonstrates the effectiveness of quantum-inspired optimization for graph partition through our QHD-based approach.
-By reformulating graph partition as a QUBO problem and leveraging GPU-accelerated quantum-inspired optimization, we achieve comparable or superior performance to traditional methods while reducing computational time.
+This work demonstrates the effectiveness of quantum-inspired optimization for community detection through our QHD-based approach.
+By reformulating community detection as a QUBO problem and leveraging GPU-accelerated quantum-inspired optimization, we achieve comparable or superior performance to traditional methods while reducing computational time.
 Our experimental results show strong performance on moderately dense networks, with up to 5.49\% improvement in modularity scores and enhanced stability compared to GUROBI.
 The implementation of multi-GPU acceleration suggests further scalability potential for larger networks.
 These findings highlight the promising intersection of quantum-inspired algorithms and high-performance computing for complex network analysis tasks.
 Future work could explore extending this approach to other graph optimization problems and investigating additional acceleration techniques for handling ultra-large-scale networks.
 Better designed algorithms to formulate graphs into denser matrices can reduce the number of variables in QUBO, and combination with high-performance sparsity computation will also be helpful.
-Our results demonstrate that quantum-inspired methods, combined with modern computing architectures, offer a practical pathway for advancing the capabilities of graph partition in real-world network analysis applications.
+Our results demonstrate that quantum-inspired methods, combined with modern computing architectures, offer a practical pathway for advancing the capabilities of community detection in real-world network analysis applications.